Boris Johnson ‘threatened to demote Rishi Sunak’ over leaked letter

 Boris Johnson ‘threatened to demote Rishi Sunak’ over leaked letter calling for travel restrictions to be lifted

-‘Maybe it’s time we looked at Rishi as the next secretary of state for health,’ PM reported to have said
+‘Maybe it’s time we looked at Rishi as the next secretary of state for health,’ the PM is reported to have said

-Boris Johnson reportedly threaten to demote chancellor Rishi Sunak after he called for travel restrictions to be relaxed in a leaked letter.
+Boris Johnson threatened to demote Rishi Sunak after the chancellor called for travel restrictions to be relaxed in a leaked letter, according to reports.

-The prime minister is said have been furious after he he first became aware of the letter when details of it were published in last week’s Sunday Times ahead of the announcement of the latest travel rules on Wednesday.
+The prime minister is said have been furious after he became aware of the letter when details of it were published in last week’s Sunday Times ahead of the announcement of the latest travel rules on Wednesday.

 In a fit of frustration, Mr Johnson is reported to have said: “'I've been thinking about it.
 Maybe it's time we looked at Rishi as the next secretary of state for health.
 He could potentially do a very good job there.'”